sdshayward/AdversarialSDN-Hydra/README.md

 # Hydra and Neptune

-This repository contains the code for the Hydra Adversarial Testing Tool as well as Neptune, a machine learning based network intrusion detection system for SDN's.
+This repository contains the code for the Hydra Adversarial Testing Tool as well as Neptune, a machine learning based network intrusion detection system for Software-Defined Networks.

+For more details of this work, please see our IEEE NFV-SDN 2019 article:

+James Aiken and Sandra Scott-Hayward, "Investigating Adversarial Attacks against Network Intrusion Detection Systems in SDNs."
+In 2019 IEEE Conference on Network Function Virtualization and Software Defined Networks (NFV-SDN), pp. 1-7.
+IEEE, 2019.

-### - Main Neptune and Hydra TestManager package files located within the [App directory](https://gitlab.eeecs.qub.ac.uk/40151282/HydraAndNeptune_ResearchProject/tree/master/App)
+### - Main Neptune and Hydra TestManager package files located within the [App directory](https://github.com/sdshayward/AdversarialSDN-Hydra/tree/master/App)
-### - [Hydra](https://gitlab.eeecs.qub.ac.uk/40151282/HydraAndNeptune_ResearchProject/tree/master/Hydra) and [TestingTool](https://gitlab.eeecs.qub.ac.uk/40151282/HydraAndNeptune_ResearchProject/tree/master/TestingTool) directories form the Django framework for the web application
+### - [Hydra](https://github.com/sdshayward/AdversarialSDN-Hydra/tree/master/Hydra) and [TestingTool](https://github.com/sdshayward/AdversarialSDN-Hydra/tree/master/TestingTool) directories form the Django framework for the web application

 ## Getting Started